tannerarnold/tannerarnold/README.md

-Hi there!

-My name is Tanner, I'm 23 years of age, and I'm a hobbyist programmer.
-I am knowledgeable in C++, C#, Java, SQL, and Python.

-This github profile serves as a private git storage for my work projects, as well as a public showcase of my work, permission permitted from the client/employer.
+# Tanner Arnold

+Detail oriented and passionate programmer.
+Focused on providing quality code that can be reused, and ensuring code is readable, maintainable, and modular.
+Excited about resolving problems and moving people forward, whether internally or externally.
+Enthusiastic about building community and participating in a company that cares about diversity.

-When I'm not hobby programming, I'm playing video games, tabletop roleplaying games, and participating in a choral/musical theatre group.
+When I'm not programming, I'm playing video games, tabletop games like Dungeons and Dragons, and singing in a local choir/musical theatre group.

+## Skills

+* Backend Programming (C# / .NET, SQL)
+* Frontend Programming (Javascript / Typescript, React.js)
+* Scripting Languages (Powershell, Bash)
+* Cloud Infrastructure (Azure CI/CD, Azure Cloud Services)
+* Containerization (Docker)
+* Agile / Scrum Development
+* Unit Test Development / Test Driven Design
+* Data Analytics and Engineering